 A cruise along Oklahoma's stretch of Route 66 during the winter months is a surefire way to cure cabin fever and warm up your winter with the nostalgia and friendly faces of the Mother Road.

-Route 66, the iconic highway that so graciously tells the story of the American heartland, is jam packed with history and culture.
+Route 66, the iconic highway that tells the story of the American heartland, is jam packed with history and culture.
 Offering adventure around every curve, Route 66 welcomes travelers throughout the year, even in the depths of winter when the highway is less traveled.
-Winter can be a wonderful time to travel the Mother Road, when its popular attractions, shops and diners dust the snow off their welcome mats, encouraging Route 66 adventurers to come in, warm up and learn the lessons in Americana that only Route 66 can teach – lessons that are best learned through a steaming bowl of chili, an unexpected roadside oddity or a chat with a diner waitress.
-So leave winter doldrums behind for the warmth of hand-rolled pie crust, the aroma of roasted native pecans and all the charm of the open road.
+Winter is a wonderful time to travel the Mother Road, when its popular attractions, shops and diners dust the snow off their welcome mats.
+Leave winter doldrums behind for the warmth of hand-rolled pie crust, the aroma of roasted native pecans and all the charm of the open road.

 The earliest visitors to Clanton’s Café stopped off at the Vinita diner before the Mother Road was even paved.
 Today, the same family that opened the restaurant in 1927 still serves homestyle favorites to Route 66 travelers.
 Settle into a well-worn leather booth and enjoy a legendary chicken fried steak made with tenderized Tulsa cube steak.
 Warm up while you savor your favorite comfort foods with antique stained-glass diner light fixtures hanging overhead.
 The most adventurous visitors to this Vinita diner will try the hand-breaded and deep-fried calf fries, made special at Clanton’s with a dollop of horseradish sauce.